raspberrypilearning/octapi-brute-force-enigma/en/step_3.md

 ![A captured Enigma settings sheet held by GCHQ](images/Enigma-settings-sheet.jpg)

 This is an Enigma settings sheet captured at the end of WWII which has been released by GCHQ for this project.
-You can see how the various settings are laid out in the expanded view of one of the lines on the sheet shown below.
+In the expanded view of one of the lines shown below, you can see how the various settings are laid out:

 ![A line of settings from a WWII captured Enigma settings sheet](images/Enigma-settings-line.jpg)

-The settings we've highlighted are for the first day of the month and show that rotors IV, I, and V should be selected and used in that order.
-The ring settings follow: rotor IV should be slipped round to position 20 (A = T), rotor I to 5 (A = E) and rotor V to position 10 (A = J).
-Next the wiring of the plug board should be S to X, K to U, Q to F, and so on.
-Finally, the start position for the rotors should be "SRC", "EEJ, "FNZ", and "SZK" for each 6-hour period of the day.
+The settings we've highlighted are for the first day of the month, hence the '1' in the second column.
+The next column shows that rotors IV, I, and V should be selected and used in that order.
+The fourth column holds the slip ring settings: rotor IV should be slipped round to position 20 (A = T), rotor I to 5 (A = E) and rotor V to position 10 (A = J).
+Next comes the plugboard wiring: S to X, K to U, Q to F, and so on.
+Finally, the start position for the rotors should be "SRC", "EEJ, "FNZ", or "SZK" for each 6-hour period of the day.

 There were two reflectors used, B or C. These have fixed transpositions of letters, which ensure that the current returns back through the machine without it reversing the transposition on the return leg.
 We will assume reflector B has been used.